 The COVID-19 pandemic’s effects on our mental health continue to be alarming.

-recent study conducted by Aetna and Morning Consult showed that 55% of American adults reported a negative impact on their overall stress levels due to the pandemic.
+A recent study conducted by Aetna and Morning Consult showed that 55% of American adults reported a negative impact on their overall stress levels due to the pandemic.
 Now, employed Americans are taking action, with many deciding to make career changes to prioritize their mental health.
 As conversations around this crucial topic continue to take place, companies have a chance to join in these discussions and reshape how they prioritize employee well-being.

 By taking note of employee concerns and working towards addressing them, whether by tackling workplace stigma, promoting a healthy life-work balance or providing mental health resources, companies can ensure they keep employee well-being top-of-mind.
 Ultimately, this leads to happier, more productive teams and improved health outcomes overall.